 How much does a service dog and its training cost?

-5 options to pay for a service dog
+4 ways to pay for a service dog

 - Crowdfunding.
 Reach out to your social networks to raise money for your service dog by creating a fundraising campaign on sites like Kickstarter or GoFundMe.

 - Build up your savings.
 Though not the always easiest depending on your cash flow, having extra savings can make purchasing a service dog easier.